HikwaMehluli/image-compressor/README.md

 npm create-installer-win
 ```

-Your folder structure should look like this if successful
+Your folder structure should look like this if successful.
+And the "windows-intaller" folder is your offline app.
 ```
 release-builds/
     ├── image-compressor-win32-ia32